MayaFlux/MayaFlux/docs/Domain_and_Control.md

 This architecture enables computational thinking as creative expression—where the choice between automatic coordination and explicit control becomes part of the creative decision-making process.

 Domain composition allows creators to think in terms of unified computational environments while maintaining the flexibility to optimize for specific creative requirements.

+For advanced and architecture level presentation of the same topic, please refer to [Advanced Context Control](Advanced_Context_Control.md)